PX4/PX4-Devguide/en/middleware/micrortps_manual_code_generation.md

 ### uORB serialization code

-Serialization functions are generated in the PX4 normal compilation process for all the uORB topics.
+Serialization functions are generated for all the uORB topics as part of the normal PX4 compilation process (and also for manual generation).
 For example, the following functions would be generated for the *sensor_combined.msg*:

 ```sh
 void serialize_sensor_combined(const struct sensor_combined_s *input, char *output, uint32_t *length, struct microCDR *microCDRWriter);